macsplit/lumencode/README.md

 ## Current State

-The project has undergone significant development, enhancing its parsing capabilities and CLI features.

 What currently works:

-- Browsing a project tree with robust path resolution.
+- Browsing a project tree with a dense three-pane explorer and a resizable lower source pane.
+- Resizing the top panes and lower source pane with draggable splitters.
-- Opening files into overview/detail panes with syntax-highlighted source snippets.
+- Opening files into overview/detail panes with a compact left control rail and project-root display as `/`.
-- Extracting detailed symbols for PHP, JS, TS, TSX, CSS, and HTML using Tree-sitter parsers.
+- Extracting detailed symbols for PHP, JS, TS, TSX, CSS, HTML, and JSON.
+- Using Tree-sitter for PHP, JS, TS, TSX, and CSS parsing where integrated.
+- Showing syntax-colored lower-pane snippets with internal highlighting rather than an external highlighting dependency.
+- Showing parser-aware diagnostics for supported snippet languages, while suppressing false errors for intentionally truncated previews.
+- Showing file previews in the lower pane when a file itself is selected.
+- Surfacing CSS class matches/misses from HTML and allowing those entries to drive the lower pane.
+- Inspecting CSS classes directly from CSS files with rule-level snippets.
 - Improved CommonJS and Node/service-style repo analysis, including:
-    - Accurate dependency extraction (`require(...)` and `import`) with file existence checks.
+  - dependency extraction from `require(...)` and `import`
-    - Reliable export surfacing for CommonJS (`module.exports`, `exports.*`) and ES modules (`export ...`).
+  - export surfacing for `module.exports`, `exports.*`, and ES modules
-    - Enhanced Express route detection.
+  - basic Express route detection
-    - Linking to related files (tests, implementations).
+  - related-file linking
-    - Parsing `package.json` for scripts, entrypoint, and dependency lists.
+  - `package.json` scripts, entrypoint, and dependency summaries
-- A functional, standalone CLI tool (`lumencode-cli`) for automated testing and analysis.
+- A functional standalone CLI tool (`lumencode-cli`) for scripted analysis and regression checks.
-- Project-level summaries including file type counts and main entry point detection.
+- Project-level summaries including file type counts and main entry-point detection.
-- Stable data contracts between C++ and QML, preventing runtime errors from missing data sections.
+- Stable-enough backend payloads for the current QML bindings.

 ## Build